jameshanlon/jameshanlon.github.io/content/python-processor.md

 the remaining 35.1% is used for the execution of the program.
 Of the language features, name resolution and function setup/cleanup dominate.
-Of the interpreter operations, dispatch (reading bytecode and executing the correct operations) and C fucntion calls dominate.
+Of the interpreter operations, dispatch (reading bytecode and executing the correct operations) and C function calls dominate.

 {{ macros.image('python-processor/measured-overheads.png', size='1000x1000',
-                caption='Python ovherheads measured in various benchmarks, from [1].') }}
+                caption='Python overheads measured in various benchmarks, from [1].') }}

-It is worth noting that where the previous examples optimise Python as a general-purpose language, some approaches such as [Codon][codon], [Numba][numba] and [Triton][triton] compile subsets of Python into machine code for host or accelelrator devices, eliminating the runtime overhead alltogether.
+It is worth noting that where the previous examples optimise Python as a general-purpose language, some approaches such as [Codon][codon], [Numba][numba] and [Triton][triton] compile subsets of Python into machine code for host or accelerator devices, eliminating the runtime overhead altogether.
-These however focus on accelerating numerical computations and therefore sidestep the difficulties of statically-compiling dynamic features such as naming and datastructures.
+These however focus on accelerating numerical computations and therefore sidestep the difficulties of statically-compiling dynamic features such as naming and data structures.

+Within the scope of (1) optimising the application, a significant issue preventing the use of parallelism is Python's [Global Interpreter Lock (GIL)][gil].
+This lock allows only one thread to execute the interpreter at once, which was done originally to make the counting of object references simpler.
+It is possible to work around the constraints imposed by the GIL, such as with the ``multiprocessing`` module but this makes it difficult to express different types of parallelism and creates an ease-of-use problem.
+A [PEP][pep-gil] submitted by a PyTorch developer makes the case for removing the GIL, outlining motivating examples in scientific and numerical computing, and tasks using Python for coordination and communication.
+A decision on adoption of this PEP is yet to be made but a [reference implementation][nogil] is available.

 [pypy]: https://www.pypy.org
 [cython]: https://cython.org